-The Board believes that electronic communication devices, including, but not limited to mobile watches, cell phones, or any other similar device can cause disruption to the school environment and interfere with student learning.
-Students will not be allowed to bring any such devices into classrooms.
-All devices brought into the building must be stored in a student locker and shut off.
+The Board believes that electronic communication devices, including, but not limited to, electronic games and cellular phones, can cause disruption to the school environment and interfere with student learning.

+Students will not be allowed to bring electronic games or cellular phones into classrooms.
+Any such devices brought into the building must be stored in a student locker and shut off.
 Any exceptions to the above must have the prior approval of the administration.